eddiethedean/sparkforge/docs/markdown/QUICK_START_5_MIN.md

-# SparkForge 5-Minute Quick Start
+# PipelineBuilder 5-Minute Quick Start

-Get up and running with SparkForge in under 5 minutes!
+Get up and running with PipelineBuilder in under 5 minutes!
 This guide will have you processing data through Bronze → Silver → Gold layers quickly.

 ## Prerequisites